- Solar advice hub

 The exact number of panels you need will be best identified during a consultation with an installation expert.

-The amount of solar electricity your system generates each year won't usually line up with your usage pattern.
+The solar electricity your system generates each year won't usually line up with when you actually use the most electricity.

 Solar panels generate much more electricity in summer than they do in winter, at least in the northern hemisphere.